jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 In NIN, the GLM is replaced with a ”micro network” structure which is a general nonlinear function approximator.

-We choose MLP which is a universal function approximator and was trainable by BP.
+We choose MLP which is a universal func approxmtr and was trainable by BP.

 ##### Comparison